Navigating compliance in a call center environment is no easy task, especially when it comes to outbound sales or lead generation.

 The most obvious reason that call center compliance matters is that it helps you avoid violating applicable laws and regulations, which can lead to costly fines and lawsuits.

-For example, you can be held liable under the TCPA for $500–$1,500 per call or text violation, regardless of whether the person you called incurred any actual damages.
-(To learn more about the TCPA and how to avoid fines, check out our post on TCPA frequently asked questions.)
+For example, you can be held liable under the TCPA for up to $500–$1,500 per call or text violation (and even higher in some states), regardless of whether the person you called incurred any actual damages.

 Beyond that, call center compliance can serve to strengthen your brand.
 A company known for compliant practices is more likely to be trusted by consumers, leading to stronger customer relationships.

-Compliant practices also ensure that you’re making calls that are actually worth making.
-By following best practices, you can avoid your outbound calls being flagged as spam—increasing the odds of your prospects actually picking up.
+Compliant practices also ensure that you’re making calls that are worth making.
+By following best practices, you can avoid your outbound calls being flagged as spam—increasing the odds of terminating carriers delivering your call and your prospects actually answering your call.

 Ultimately, staying compliant not only protects your business from legal penalties but also builds trust with customers by safeguarding their rights and information.